 It should be noted here that there are three types of skin formations directly related to tissue pigmentation.

-The only thing to watch out for is the formation of more than 50 such black moles on the body.
-Seeing a doctor will not be superfluous, although according to experts, this type rarely turns into cancer.
+The only thing that should be guarded against is the formation of more than 50 such black moles on the body.
+Seeing a doctor will not be superfluous, although according to experts, this type extremely rarely turns into cancer.

-The second type of black moles is called a dysplastic nevus.
-Wanting to know what the appearance of black moles of this type means, one can come to the conclusion that this variety deserves closer attention.
+The second type of black moles is called dysplastic nevus.
+If you want to know what the appearance of black moles of this type means, you can come to the conclusion that this variety deserves closer attention.

 The size of a mole of this type exceeds 5 millimeters.
 The shape is flat, the surface has additional shades.

-It is the multiple rashes of such dysplastic nevi that increase the risk of such a serious skin disease as melanoma.
-As statistics show, people in such situations are 10 times more likely to get such a dangerous disease.
+It is multiple rashes of such dysplastic nevi that increase the risk of such a serious skin disease as melanoma.
+Statistics show that people in such situations are 10 times more likely to get such a dangerous disease.

-The third variety is melanoma itself.
-It, as already known, is perceived as a serious rapidly developing cancerous formation.
+The third type is melanoma itself.
+It is already known to be perceived as a serious, fast-growing cancer.
 It looks like a birthmark.
-Its development manifests itself suddenly and rapidly.
+Its development appears suddenly and rapidly.

 Main features:

-• external noticeable changes in black dots on the mole;
+• external noticeable changes in black dots on a mole;

 • the appearance of other, additional shades on the surface (red blotches, white, blue);

-• mole hardening.
+• hardening of the mole.
 In this case, it resembles a small dense lump.

 Children's problem in the field of skin diseases and its solution

-Parents have the biggest worries when they notice black moles on their children.
-Their manifestation in rare cases falls on the intrauterine period.
+The biggest worries for parents arise when they notice black moles on their children.
+Their manifestation in rare cases occurs during the prenatal period.

-The main formations are found after childbirth and grow with the baby.
-This is a genetic process and the phenomenon is quite natural.
+The main formations are discovered after childbirth and grow with the baby.
+This is a genetic process and a completely natural phenomenon.

 All parents, however, are interested in what to do with black moles in children?
-Undoubtedly, it pleases someone.
-A mole as an element of the external similarity of a baby with a father or mother causes tenderness.
-But this fact is beginning to worry many.
-Parents are interested in how serious the problem is black moles, how to get rid of them or how to protect the child, to prevent further negative development.
+Undoubtedly, this makes some people happy.
+A mole, as an element of the baby’s external resemblance to his father or mother, evokes affection.
+But this fact is starting to worry many.
+Parents are interested in how serious a problem black moles pose, how to get rid of them, or how to protect their child and prevent further negative development.

-When the situation really becomes really serious, medical intervention is indispensable.
-Given all the danger that may arise at a certain point, one should by no means rely on various home methods.
+When the situation really becomes truly serious, you cannot do without medical intervention.
+Considering all the dangers that may arise at a certain moment, one should under no circumstances rely on various home methods.

 Medical methods for removing black moles (nevi) involve several areas of medical intervention.
 From simple to complex.

-Doctors consider the removal of moles with a scalpel (cutting) the most reliable method.
-The easiest method is laser removal.
-But even this procedure requires a mandatory preliminary consultation with a doctor.
+Doctors consider the most reliable method to be removing moles with a scalpel (excision).
+The easiest method is considered to be laser removal.
+But even this procedure requires mandatory prior consultation with a doctor.

-The importance of such a simple method, according to experts, is evidenced by the fact that after the operation, the child must be seriously looked after and observed by the doctor.
+The importance of such a simple method, according to experts, is evidenced by the fact that after the operation the child needs to be seriously looked after and observed by a doctor.

 Photo of a black mole